 Behind the main temple building lies the Chouontei, the “garden of the sound of the tide” which has three central rocks representing the Buddha and two Zen monks, and a stone for seated meditation.

-The mossy garden, overhung by beautiful maples, afford visitors a different view from all four sides.
+The mossy garden, overhung by beautiful maples, affords visitors a different view from all four sides.

 The Daio-en or Grand Garden, where the pattern of white gravel is said to symbolise a field of clouds.